evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ### Availability & Pricing

-This model had a world premiere on 18.04.2023, and deliveries is expected to start in March 2024.<div class="mt-3 mb-3">
+This model had a world premiere on 18.04.2023, and deliveries started in March 2024.
+This models has now been discontined.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> HiPhi Y </strong>
 </a>